 The precious bodily fluid which laps at the shore of your brain is sometimes accessible for analysis, and can be an endless source of physiological amusement.
 In the CICM exams, the CSF questions typically take the shape of "does this CSF look infected to you?"
-SAQs of this form include Question 11.1 and Question 11.3 from the second paper of 2008, as well as Question 3.2 from the second paper of 2013.
+SAQs of this form include Question 11.1 and Question 11.3 from the second paper of 2008, as well as Question 3.2 from the second paper of 2013, and Question 28.4 from the first paper of 2022.

 Venkatesh, our former college head, has published a nice article about the various interesting qualities of CSF.
 In the article, one may find a nice timeline of the history of CSF research, which begins with Galen describing the ventricles, and Antonio Valsalva draining some dog's lumber sack.